MinghuiChen43/awesome-deep-phenomena/README.md

   - Key Word: Implicit Bias; Adversarial Robustness.
   - <details><summary>Digest</summary> In this work, we study the implications of the implicit bias of gradient flow on generalization and adversarial robustness in ReLU networks.
 We focus on a setting where the data consists of clusters and the correlations between cluster means are small, and show that in two-layer ReLU networks gradient flow is biased towards solutions that generalize well, but are highly vulnerable to adversarial examples.
 Our results hold even in cases where the network has many more parameters than training examples.

+- Why (and When) does Local SGD Generalize Better than SGD? [[paper]](https://arxiv.org/abs/2303.01215)
+  - Xinran Gu, Kaifeng Lyu, Longbo Huang, Sanjeev Arora. *ICLR 2023*
+  - Key Word: Local Stochastic Gradient Descent; Stochastic Differential Equations.
+  - <details><summary>Digest</summary> This paper aims to understand why (and when) Local SGD generalizes better based on Stochastic Differential Equation (SDE) approximation.
+The main contributions of this paper include (i) the derivation of an SDE that captures the long-term behavior of Local SGD in the small learning rate regime, showing how noise drives the iterate to drift and diffuse after it has reached close to the manifold of local minima, (ii) a comparison between the SDEs of Local SGD and SGD, showing that Local SGD induces a stronger drift term that can result in a stronger effect of regularization, e.g., a faster reduction of sharpness, and (iii) empirical evidence validating that having a small learning rate and long enough training time enables the generalization improvement over SGD but removing either of the two conditions leads to no improvement.

 - Hiding Data Helps: On the Benefits of Masking for Sparse Coding. [[paper]](https://arxiv.org/abs/2302.12715)
   - Muthu Chidambaram, Chenwei Wu, Yu Cheng, Rong Ge.
   - Key Word: Sparse Coding; Self-Supervised Learning.